Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 - Standardize the follow-up process.
 Set clear guidelines to ensure individual chapters are identifying and following up with match-eligible donors.
 This way, you can continue the conversation around matching gifts and create a more consistent donor experience.

-These strategies can make a huge difference if your organization runs in multiple locations.
-A consistent process will help your teams avoid missing out on matching gift opportunities and create specific guidelines each unit should follow.
+These strategies can make a massive difference if your organization runs in multiple locations.
+A consistent process will help your teams avoid missing out on matching gift opportunities and create specific guidelines each unit should follow, all while providing a more seamless donor experience.

 In addition to matching gifts, there are many other types of corporate philanthropy.
-From monetary grants for volunteer hours to programs that take place on the corporate side, here are some of the top corporate giving programs:
+From monetary grants for volunteer hours to event sponsorships and more, here are some of the top corporate giving programs:

 Volunteer Grants